Steve Vizard: Writing and publications

-Vizard's one man play Coles Funny Picture Man, based on the life of the eccentric Victorian bookseller Edward William Cole, was performed by AFI award-winning actor Norman Kaye.
-Vizard wrote with composer Paul Grabowsky, a substantial new theatre work with music, Last Man Standing, for the Melbourne Theatre Company as their production for the Anzac and Gallipoli commemorations in 2015.
+Vizard's one man play Coles Funny Picture Person, based on the life of the eccentric Victorian bookseller Edward William Cole, was performed by AFI award-winning actor Norman Kaye.
+Vizard wrote with composer Paul Grabowsky a theatre work with music, Last Man Standing, for the Melbourne Theatre Company as their production for the Anzac and Gallipoli commemorations in 2015.
 Also with Grabowsky he wrote the song cycle The Space Between for soprano Emma Matthews in 2018.
+With Joe Chindamo, he wrote the musical Vigil.

 Vizard has been the recipient of an Australia Council grant for Poetry and a University of Melbourne Writers Fellowship.
 He was nominated for a Writers Guild Award for Best Feature Film Screenplay in 1985; and won (as a co-writer) Writers Guild Awards for Best Comedy Television in 1989, 1990, 1992 and 1993.